scify/Mentorship-matching-backend/readme.md

 To download and install all libraries and dependencies.

 ## Compiling assets
+Make sure the following versions of Node and NPM are used in order to compile the front-end dependencies:
+- Node Version: 6.14.4
+- NPM Version: 3.10.10

 This project uses [Elixir](https://laravel.com/docs/5.3/elixir) which is a tool built on [Gulp](http://gulpjs.com/), a popular toolkit for automating painful or time-consuming tasks, like SASS compiling and js/css concatenation and minification.